 Effect on receipt

 The SPoS MIS application generates an MIS_Prereg_Xfer.response primitive with the information obtained from this primitive.
-The SPoS MISF retrieves its stored value for KeyDerivationKey which had previously been sent to the TPoS MISF, encrypting it according to 5.5.4.2 for use in the MIS_Prereg_Xfer response protocol message.
+The SPoS MISF retrieves its stored value for KeyDerivationKey which had previously been sent to the TPoS MISF, encrypting service specific TLVs including it using the SA between SPoS and MN as described in 9 of IEEE Std 802.21-XXXXfor use in the MIS_Prereg_Xfer response message.

 Change 5.13.3.19 in Draft IEEE P802.21.1/D01 as follows.